Today is St. Stephen's Day, or the Feast Day of St. Stephen, a Christian saint's day to commemorate St. Stephen, the first Christian martyr.

 The Easter Weekend

-Holy Thursday, Good Friday, Easter Sunday & Easter Monday
+Holy Thursday, Good Friday, Easter Sunday and Easter Monday

 These are, of course, the highest of holy days in the Catholic religion.
 Easter Monday extends the weekend, and all schools remained closed for the week.
 Without a doubt, this is a busy time for travel in Ireland.
 Good Friday is not technically a public holiday, but all state schools and most businesses close.